-This accessibility statement applies to website et-foundation.co.uk, run by the Education and Training Foundation (ETF).
-We want as many people as possible to be able to use this website.
-It is compatible with assistive technologies and developed to meet the accessibility standards outlined in this statement.
+This accessibility statement applies to websites on the et-foundation.co.uk domain, run by the Education and Training Foundation (ETF).
+We want as many people as possible to be able to use our websites. they are compatible with assistive technologies and developed to meet the accessibility standards outlined in this statement.

-There are several customisation options for your browser and device that could help you use this website and other websites more effectively.
+There are several customisation options for your browser and device that could help you use our websites and other websites more effectively.

 For example, that means you should be able to:

 AbilityNet provide advice on making your easier to use if you have a disability.